Norman Fucking Rockwell!: Coexisting Hope & Despair

 No one’s going anywhere

-It paints a comforting picture, one of yearning and promise — it makes me feel like I'm wrapped in a luxurious shawl of California sunset while reminiscing what the summer of 2019 was like and simultaneously dreaming of what the summer of 2020 could have been.
+It paints a comforting picture of yearning and promise — as if warpped in California sunset, reminiscing what the summer of 2019 was like and simultaneously dreaming of what the summer of 2020 could have been.

 “And if this is it, I had a ball.”